freedomofpress/securedrop/docs/development/setup_development.rst

 If you use homebrew-cask_ to manage macOS apps, you can install Vagrant and VirtualBox that way.
 As for Ansible, we strongly recommend installing it in a virtual environment using ``virtualenvwrapper`` and ``pip``, so as not to install the older version we use system-wide.
-The following commands assume your default Python is the Python 2 that ships with macOS.
+You should create your virtualenv using the Python 3 install on your system.
 If you are using a different version, the path to ``virtualenvwrapper.sh`` will differ.
 Running ``pip show virtualenvwrapper`` should help you find it.